mbukatov/pylatest/README.rst

   to be used mainly for debugging/testing and some features may be missing compated to Sphinx module described above, which is the primary way to use Pylatest.
+* Tool ``pylatest-preview`` produces a man page representation of given pylatest rst file and shows it using ``/usr/bin/man``.
+This is useful for quick checking of rst file from command line.
+It's basically equivalent to ``pylatest-rst2man testcase.rst | man -l -`` and for this reason the same limitations as for other pylatest wrappers of docutils front-end tools apply.
 * Python source code extractor ``py2pylatest`` which can generate rst file from python source code with pylatest string literals.
 * Various helpers (eg. ``pylatest-template``).